Hallelujah78/crossword-app/NOTES.md

   - these functions should instead return an object {clues, grid}
 - prime example for why this should be the case is:
   - the generateClues function in SolveGrid
-    - calls resetAllAnswers, which calls setClueList and setGridState
+    - calls resetPuzzleAnswers, which calls setClueList and setGridState
     - calls populateClues, which calls setClueList and setGridState
     - we can't update the state multiple times in the same function call
     - well, we can, but it is not necessary